-Fujifilm X-A10 versus Sony RX100 III
+Fujifilm X-A10 vs Sony RX100 III

-The Fujifilm X-A10 and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were announced, respectively, in December 2016 and May 2014.
+The Fujifilm X-A10 and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were revealed to the public, respectively, in December 2016 and May 2014.
 The X-A10 is a mirrorless interchangeable lens camera, while the RX100 III is a fixed lens compact.
 The cameras are based on an APS-C (X-A10) and an one-inch (RX100 III) sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Sony provides 20 MP.
+The Fujifilm has a resolution of 16 megapixels, whereas the Sony provides 20 MP.